Travel.State.Gov > International Travel > Country Information > Venezuela International Travel Information

 Airport Security: You should arrive and depart during daylight hours due to the frequency of robberies at gunpoint along the roads leading to and from the airport.
-Embassy officials have received reports of harassment of travelers arriving at the Maiquetia airport by panhandlers soliciting U.S. Dollars.
-The Embassy strongly advises against tipping in U.S. Dollars and that all arriving passengers make advance plans for transportation from the airport to their place of lodging using a trusted party or dispatch taxi service.
+The U.S. Department of State has received reports of harassment of travelers arriving at the Maiquetia airport by panhandlers soliciting U.S. dollars.
+The U.S. Department of State strongly advises against tipping in U.S. dollars and that all arriving passengers make advance plans for transportation from the airport to their place of lodging using a trusted party or dispatch taxi service.
 More information on taxis, currency, and tipping can be found in the below “Safety & Security” and “Local Law & Special Circumstances” sections.

 Margarita Island: Venezuela uses biometric equipment to register photos and fingerprints of all travelers to Margarita Island.
 Please take your U.S. passport with you when traveling to the Island.

 Traveling with children: Venezuela's child protection law mandates that minors (under 18) of any nationality who are traveling alone, with only one parent, or with a third party, must present a copy of their birth certificate and written, notarized authorization from the absent parent(s) or legal guardian, specifically granting permission to travel alone, with one parent, or with a third party.
 If documents are prepared outside of Venezuela, the authorization and the birth certificate must be translated into Spanish, notarized, and authenticated by the Embassy of Venezuela or a Venezuelan Consulate.
 Additional information on the prevention of international child abduction can be found on the travel.state.gov website.

 Dual Nationality: Venezuelan law requires Venezuelan citizens to enter and depart Venezuela using Venezuelan passports.
 Therefore, if you hold dual U.S.-Venezuelan nationality, you must plan to travel between Venezuela and the United States with valid U.S. and Venezuelan passports.
 Please see our website for more information on entry and exit requirements pertaining to dual nationals.